-Historical buildings are commonly split into two categories – Grade I and Grade II listed buildings, but what is the difference between the two?
+Historical buildings are commonly split into two categories – Grade I and Grade II listed buildings, but what is the difference between the two grades of listed buildings?

 If a site is labelled as a listed building, you will immediately know that historical value and some form of interest surrounds the building.
 However, when pressed, there are many people who are unsure of the exact differences between the two labels.